"In great literature, I become a thousand different men but still remain myself." – C.S. Lewis

 Throughout Key Stage 3 (Years 7, 8 and 9), in addition to the topics listed below, we focus on developing the technical side of written English: for example, using accurate punctuation, paragraphing, spelling and grammar.

 We actively encourage talented Sixth Form students to apply for entry to leading universities, including Oxbridge and offer support throughout the application process.
 From guidance in writing personal statements to preparation for the ELAT entrance examination and practice in interview technique we offer tailored guidance.
 We encourage all students to read widely and to see plays brought to life in theatre performances.
-Worth Literary Society lectures have covered topics such as ‘The Poetry of Empire’, ‘Who Are the Real Villains in Shakespeare’s Comedies?’ and ‘Certainty and Doubt in Victorian Literature’.
-Year 10 students have taken part in Shakespeare workshops at the Globe Theatre in London.
-Students can also enter poetry and essay competitions
+In Years 7 and 8 we have visiting writers come in and conduct writing workshops with students.
+Trips out to theatre performances or visiting theatre performances are organised for students across the year groups.

 We have a wide and lively range of co-curricular and enrichment opportunities across the age ranges, with clubs and workshops for creative writing and writing competitions and book groups who participate in regional book award programmes.